josaezlopez/weather_esp32_clock/README.md

   #### Preparing the SPIFFS file system

-The icons are in the data directory.
-You have to build the file system with what is in that directory and send it to esp32, to do this from the PlatformIO icon→ PROJECT TASK → release→ Platform **click in Erase flash, Build filesystem image y Upload filesystem image**.

 Before compiling, modify **conf.h** to set the ssid password of your WIFI and the openweathermaps APIKEY.
 If you do not have the BME280 sensor installed change the **ENABLE_BME280** directive to false.
 The free apikey is used, you can get the api key from here: https://openweathermap.org/price.